 Depth-First Traversal | Breadth-First Traversal |

-Usually utilize stack data structure for traversal. | Utilizes queue data structure for traversal. |
+Usually, utilize a stack data structure for traversal. | Utilizes a queue data structure for traversal. |

-Node is visited depth-wise and then moved to the same level. | The nodes on the same level are visited and then we move to the next level. |
+Node is visited depth-wise and then moved to the same level. | The nodes on the same level are visited, and then we move to the next level. |

 Backtracking is possible after visiting the deepest node. | Backtracking does not occur here. |